zeid-hub/python-p3-v2-cli-orm-lab/README.md

 Enter the employee's name: Jani
 Enter the employee's job title: Accountant
 Enter the employee's department id:99
-Error creating employee:  Department must be class instance and reference existing entity in database
+Error creating employee:  department_id must reference a department in the database
 ```

 ### `update_employee()`